lj-ditrapani/16-bit-computer-specification/audio.md

 The APU has 4 internal 16-bit registers that control the sound of each channel.

-There are 3 square wave registers, one for each channel.
+There are 3 square wave registers, one for each square channel.
 ```
 ----------------------------------------
 | 4 bit attenuation | 12 bit frequency |